 Lysyk has held senior positions in both the private and public sectors during a 25-year career spent in three provinces.
 She has extensive audit, finance, risk management and governance experience.

 She served as the Deputy Auditor General and Chief Operating Officer for the Office of the Auditor General of Manitoba and, most recently, as Provincial Auditor of Saskatchewan.
 She also held a variety of senior roles at Manitoba Hydro and served as Chief Audit Executive of the Manitoba Liquor Control Commission.

 A native of Winnipeg, Lysyk graduated from the University of Manitoba with a Bachelor of Administrative Studies (Honours) degree and subsequently obtained her designation as a Chartered Accountant while working with Coopers & Lybrand (now PricewaterhouseCoopers).
 She also has a Masters in Business Administration and is a Certified Internal Auditor.
 In 2017, she was named a Fellow of the Chartered Professional Accountants of Ontario.

-Lysyk is currently a member of the Canadian Council of Legislative Auditors and sits on the Board of the CCAF-FCVI Inc. She has also taught auditing courses in Toronto and overseas.
+Lysyk is currently a member of the Canadian Council of Legislative Auditors and over the years has actively participated in many professional and volunteer not-for-profit organizations.
+She has also taught auditing courses in Toronto and overseas.

 Jim McCarter served as Ontario’s 12th Auditor General from October 2003 to April 2013.

 During his tenure, Jim issued 10 annual reports, along with 13 special reports and reviews on a diverse range of high-profile issues that included Citizenship and Immigration year-end grants (2007), eHealth (2009), ORNGE air ambulance service (2012), and the cost of cancelling the partially-constructed power plant in Mississauga (2013).

 Just as significantly, it was during Mr. McCarter's tenure that the Office took on three significant new mandate — value-for-money auditing of organizations in the broader public sector, review of government advertising, and review of the government's pre-election fiscal outlook reports.

 Prior to becoming Auditor General, Mr. McCarter spent almost four years as Assistant Provincial Auditor, and he was the Government of Ontario’s first Assistant Deputy Minister and Chief Internal Auditor from 1998 to 2000.